Published By Janet Gershen-Siegel at December 27th, 2017

 In this way, Experian and Equifax will have activity to report on.

 First you should establish trade lines that report.
-This is also called vendor credit.
+This is also called the vendor credit tier.
 Then you’ll have an established credit profile, and you’ll get a business credit score.
 And with an established business credit profile and score you can start acquiring revolving store and cash credit.

 These varieties of accounts often tend to be for the things bought all the time, like coffee, shipping boxes, outdoor work wear, ink and toner, and office furniture.